thomasdondorf/puppeteer-cluster/README.md

 #### Cluster.queue(url[, options])
 - `url` <[string]> URL to be called
-- `options`<[Object]> Will be provided for each task execution.
-Any parameters can be set by the user, but the following contain a special meaning.
+- `options`<[Object]> Optional parameter which allows to specify details about the task and set data for custom task execution.
-    - `priority` <?[number]> Optional argument specifying the priority of the URL.
+    - `priority` <[number]> Optional argument specifying the priority of the URL.
-    - `retry` <?[number]> Given if the URL is being retried due to erros executing it the first time.
+    - `retry` <[number]> Given if the URL is being retried due to erros executing it the first time.
 TODO remove?
-    - `delayUntil` <?[number]> If provided, will delay the crawling of the URL until the timestamp is reached.
+    - `delayUntil` <[number]> If provided, will delay the crawling of the URL until the timestamp is reached.
 Example usage: Date.now() + 1000 (at least wait 1 second before crawling).
 TODO remove?
-    - `timeout` <?[number]> Maximal timeout for execution, overrides the task and cluster timeout.
+    - `timeout` <[number]> Maximal timeout for execution, overrides the task and cluster timeout.
-    - `task` <?[string]> If you have multiple tasks defined, you can specify the name of the task, which should handle the URL.
+    - `task` <[string]> If you have multiple tasks defined, you can specify the name of the task, which should handle the URL.
-    - `data` <?[Object]> Provide a data object containing any kind of information which should be passed on to the task execution.
+    - `data` <[Object]> Provide a data object containing any kind of information which should be passed on to the task execution.
 - returns: void TODO

 Puts a URL into the job queue.
 TODO: Example to put device height or type into context and use this in the task.